Scams >> Scam And Its Types >> Cure-All Products Scams

 2. DIABETES FREE SCAM

-The image below shows an example of "The Biggest Diabetes scam".
-The customer shows a bad tactic of renaming the medicine while clicking on "Order Now" button.
-FTC has taken steps against this scam by sending warning letters to scam companies claiming to cure diabetes.
+The image below shows an example of "The Biggest Diabetes Scam."
+The scammers use a deceptive tactic of renaming the medicine when the customer clicks on the "Order Now" button.
+The FTC has taken action against this scam by sending warning letters to companies falsely claiming to cure diabetes.

 Diabetes free scam cure all products